prisma/create-db/README.md

 # Create DB

-A comprehensive solution for creating temporary Prisma Postgres databases with optional permanent claiming capabilities.
+Create temporary Prisma Postgres databases that you can claim permanently.

 ## Overview